nm156/CNCInfusion/README.txt

 Status reporting - GRbl is undergoing heavy development in this area.
 What is currently there is mostly a placeholder as a proof of concept but is functional

-Supported gcodes - The backplotter is robust and supports many more than Grbl.
-When Grbl does not recognize a code, it flags it as an error and provides the opportunity to cancel.
-A preprocessor in in the works...

 Feed Override - Grbl work in progress
 JOG - Not yet coded, GUI components in place